Ngā tapuhi i roto hauora mate huka kua rēhitatia

 Registered nurse prescribing in diabetes health

-Registered nurses prescribing in diabetes health are designated prescribers with a condition in their scope of practice.
+Registered nurses prescribing in diabetes health are ‘designated’ prescribers with a condition in their scope of practice.
 The condition states “may only prescribe in diabetes health under supervision of a medical practitioner”.
-They may prescribe in diabetes health from the medicines list for registered nurses practising in primary health and specialty teams 2016.

 RN prescribing in Diabetes Health Recertification Audit Requirements

-- Professional Development – a minimum of 20 hours of professional development activities relating to prescribing practice over the past three years
+- Professional development – a minimum of 20 hours of professional development related to prescribing practice over the past three years.